Sacramento Digs Gardening logo

 This soup makes a great vegetarian supper or lunch.
 If you use vegetable broth instead of chicken and skip the Parmesan, it's vegan.
 The toasted bread adds an important texture to the soup as served, so use a gluten-free bread if you're a GF cook.

-Lots of fresh vegetables in this soup.
-The garlic and tomatoes
+Plenty of fresh vegetables in this soup.

 Ribollita